 - Media/Communications Plan: How will the applicant use traditional and social media to raise awareness about this project and its results?

 - Future Funding or Sustainability: Applicant’s plan for continuation beyond the grant period, or the availability of other resources, if applicable.

-Applicants must submit a detailed budget and budget narrative justification utilizing the template provided.
+- Budget Justification Narrative: Applicants must submit a detailed budget and budget narrative justification utilizing the template provided.
 Line item expenditures should be listed in the greatest possible detail.
 Personnel salaries should define the percentage of time each position will allocate to the project and the rate of pay.
-Budgets shall be submitted in U.S. dollars and final grant agreements will be conducted in U.S.
+Budgets shall be submitted in U.S. dollars and final grant agreements will be conducted in U.S. dollars.

-- Applicant Organizational Information Sheet: Applicants must complete and submit the information sheet (Attachment 1).
+- Applicant Organizational Information Sheet: Applicants must complete and submit the attached Organizational Information Sheet.

 - 1-page CV or resume of key personnel who are proposed for the project.

 - Letters of support should be included for sub-awardees or other partners.
 The letters must identify the type of relationship to be entered into (formal or informal), the roles and responsibilities of each partner in relation to the proposed project activities, and the expected result of the partnership.
 The individual letters cannot exceed 1 page in length.

 - If your organization has a NICRA and includes NICRA charges in the budget, your latest NICRA should be included as a PDF file.

 - Official permission letters, if required for project activities.